InHouse-Banana/DataScientistChallenge/README.md

 	![baseline_categorical_sex_ed_marr](images/baseline_categorical_sex_ed_marr.png)

-5. Combinations of categories with few elements: in the first pass they were kept during training but they hampered the model performance hence they were discarded on the second [iteration of the model](#part-3-model-refinement).
+5. Combinations of categories, e.g. `sex`, `education` and `marriage`, with few elements : in the first pass they were kept during training but they hampered the model performance hence they were discarded on the second [iteration of the model](#part-3-model-refinement).
 6. A new feature `BAL_AMT = BILL_AMT - PAY_AMT` was created, and `BILL_AMT`, `PAY_AMT` were dropped.
 Having this feature should capture the same information and also making the model faster to train by having one less feature to train on.
 6. The previous steps result in the following features and target, e.g. `default.payment.next.month`: